crt25/collimator/docs/scratch/modifications.md

 # Scratch Modifications

-As part of this project, we modified scratch.
+This document is intended for developers working on this project and who may need to update or maintain the Scratch integration.

-This file lists and describes the changes.
+This project modified Scratch, the scope of the changes and their purpose are described below.

 ## Edit and Solve mode

-We extended the scratch GUI component to additionally accept a `canEditTask` property which, if disabled, deactivates the following built-in sratch features:
+This project extends the Scratch GUI component to additionally accept a `canEditTask` property which, if disabled, deactivates the following built-in Scratch features:
 - the button to load extensions is not shown
 - the buttons to add new sprites is not shown
 - the buttons to load stage sprites is not shown